ethereum/ethereum-org-website/src/content/glossary/index.md

 ### RPC {#rpc}

-Remote Procedure Call, a protocol that a program uses to request a service from a program located in another computer in a network without having to understand the network details.
+**Remote procedure call (RPC)** is a protocol that a program uses to request a service from a program located on another computer in a network without having to understand the network details.

 ## S {#section-s}